diegojunior/provathevelops/README.md

 ## Starting Database

-To start  the database, go to the folloing folder using the command line:
+To start the database, go to the following folder using the command line:
 ~/MongoDB/Server/"Version"/bin
 Where ~ is the place where MongoDB is installed.